Yandex Cloud

 export OPENSEARCH_CLUSTER_ID=<cluster_ID>

-You can get the ID from the folder’s cluster list.
+You can get the ID with the list of clusters in the folder.

 7. Import the original OpenSearch cluster settings to the Terraform configuration: